wintercms/wn-pages-plugin/docs/documentation.md

 As the resolving process occurs every time when the front-end page is rendered, it's a good idea to cache all the information required for resolving menu items, if that's possible.

 If your item type requires a CMS page to resolve item URLs, you might need to return the selected page's URL, and sometimes pass parameters to the page through the URL.
 The next code example shows how to load a blog category CMS page referred by a menu item and how to generate an URL to this page.
 The blog category page has the `blogPosts` component that can load the requested category slug from the URL.
 We assume that the URL parameter is called 'slug', although it can be edited manually.
 We skip the part that loads the real parameter name for the simplicity.
-Please refer to the [Blog plugin](https://octobercms.com/plugin/rainlab-blog) for the reference.
+Please refer to the [Blog plugin](https://github.com/wintercms/wn-blog-plugin) for the reference.

     use Cms\Classes\Page as CmsPage;
-    use October\Rain\Router\Helper as RouterHelper;
+    use Winter\Storm\Router\Helper as RouterHelper;
     use Str;
     use Url;